SOCRA-EPITA-SIGL-2024/reactive-frontend/README.md

 ```

 Follow the documentation provided [how to use React context](./how-to/REACT-CONTEXT.md) to know how to use the `useAppContext` hooks.

+If for some of your component you need local state management, see the [How to use React.useState documentation provided in this workshop](./how-to/REACT-USE-STATE-HOOK.md)

 > This documentation explains how to implement the `Add to basket` functionality; which is the objective of the [Challenge 1](#challenge-1-add-to-basket)